On an Erd\H{o}s-Szekeres Game: Representation of Moves

 At the $n$th move, we know that for each $j<n$ either $\pi_j<\pi_n$ (in which case the column number of the $n$th shaded cell is larger than the column number of the $j$th shaded cell) or $\pi_j>\pi_n$ (in which case the row number of the $n$th shaded cell is larger than the row number of the $j$th shaded cell).
-So, each newly shaded cell must be pairwise further to the right or further below each previously shaded cell.
 To this end, in addition to the shaded cells we call a cell $(c^*,r^*)$ \emph{eliminated} if $(c,r)$ is shaded and both $c^* \leq c$ and $r^* \leq r$.
 The cells $(3,1)$, $(4,1)$, $(1,2)$, and $(1,3)$ are eliminated in Figure \ref{F:example_board} and thus marked with hatching.
 These are cells that are ineligible to become shaded in future turns, based on the permutation formed so far in the game.
 The shaded cells are a subset of the eliminated cells at any point of the game.

-We now make some observations about the shaded region of a board at any point in an $(a,b)$-game.
+We now make some observations about the eliminated region of a board at any point in an $(a,b)$-game.

-First, by definition of eliminated cells, at any point in the game, the set of shaded and eliminated board cells forms one contiguous region.
+First, by definition of eliminated cells, at any point in the game, the set of eliminated board cells forms one contiguous region.
 Moreover, this region tells us clearly which cells are available to be shaded by the next move of the game.
-We refer to cells that are not shaded and not eliminated as \emph{open} cells.
+We refer to cells that are not eliminated as \emph{open} cells.

-\begin{prop} Suppose $S$ is the set of shaded and eliminated cells after the $n$th turn of the $(a,b)$-game.
+\begin{prop} Suppose $S$ is the set of eliminated cells after the $n$th turn of the $(a,b)$-game.
 Then move $n+1$ corresponds to shading an open cell that is edge-adjacent to a cell is $S$.
 Moreover, every open cell that is edge-adjacent to $S$ corresponds to a possible next move. \end{prop}

 \begin{proof} We consider the possible values of $(c,r)$ corresponding to $\pi_{n+1}$.
 Let $i$ be the maximum column number of a cell in $S$ and let $d$ be the maximum row number of a cell in $S$.